Zero-Tang/NoirVisor/doc/rust.md

 - AMD-V Core
 - Customizable VM Core
 - Basic Development Kits
+- UEFI Runtime Driver and Loader

 Codes that will still be written in C:
-- Platform-specific Driver Framework
+- Windows Driver
 - Cross-Platform Abstract Layer

+System Assembly codes will still be retained due to MASM's special syntax for stack-unwinding (i.e.: `.allocstack`, `.pushframe` and `.pushreg` directives).
+Trivial assembly codes will be remastered with Rust inline assembly.

 Rust codes will be managed with the Cargo package manager.
-They will be compiled into static library (`nvcore.lib`) and linked via linker.
+They will be compiled into static library (`nvcore.lib` or `libnvcore.a`) and linked via linker.
 In other words, we will be calling the `cargo` command from the compiling script.

 NoirVisor uses Rust 2024 standard.

 ## Allocator
-NoirVisor uses [portable-dlmalloc](https://github.com/Zero-Tang/portable-dlmalloc) as the global allocator.
+NoirVisor uses [portable-dlmalloc](https://github.com/Zero-Tang/portable-dlmalloc) as the global allocator. \
 You should avoid using allocators while in VM-Exit handlers!
+For example, you should use `sort_unstable` instead of `sort` to avoid allocation.

 ## Automated Testing
 NoirVisor uses `cargo test` suite to test NoirVisor.
 However, system subversion and restoration are not currently included in tests yet. \